 End of study project

-This is a 24 to 26 week internship during which third year students carry out a full-scale, high level project of a scientific, technical or methodological nature, within a company or a research laboratory.
+This is a 24 to 26 week internship during which final year students carry out a full-scale, high level project of a scientific, technical or methodological nature, within a company or a research laboratory.
 By means of this final project the student, as a full-time member of a working team, is given the opportunity of applying different skills acquired during his academic semesters in a professional context.
 It is important that the student is entrusted with their own project which may be a subset of a larger plan.

 Discover examples of End of study projects

 If you are an ENAC student, visit e-campus/stages ///